 Day 5: Barafu Camp to Uhuru Peak to Mweka Camp

 Today is the day you climb to the summit of Kilimanjaro!
 Your goal is Uhuru Peak on the crater rim of Kibo.
 It will take all of your determination to reach the top, but dig deep, because it’s 100% worth the effort!

 Part 1 | Barafu Camp to Uhuru Peak

 Today’s summit attempt starts at around midnight!
 The route heads northwest into the dark night, taking you on a path that’s made mostly of scree.
-After about seven hours of trekking you reach Uhuru Peak, which sits at 5,895 m (19,341 ft) above sea level.
+After about six to eight hours of trekking you reach Uhuru Peak, which sits at 5,895 m (19,341 ft) above sea level.
 Be prepared to be overwhelmed by your achievement!

 Part 2 | Uhuru Peak to Mweka Camp

-After some tome at the summit, you start your long descent to Mweka Camp at 3,110 m (10,204 ft) above sea level.
+After some time at the summit, you start your long descent to Mweka Camp at 3,110 m (10,204 ft).
+Mweka Camp is in the forest zone, and you’ll love how easy it is to breathe again!
 This is where you spend your final night on the mountain.

 Today you trek through rainforest to reach the foot of the mountain, where your driver fetches you.
 What an adventure to have climbed Kilimanjaro!

 The Lemosho is the most beautiful Kilimanjaro route.

 The Machame is the most popular Kilimanjaro route.